Two-cardinal ideal operators and indescribability: Generalizing results of Baumgartner and Feng

 By our inductive hypothesis, $H\setminus A_0\in \I^{\delta+1}(I_{\kappa,A})$, and hence $A_0\in \I^{\delta+1}(I_{\kappa,A})^+$.
 Thus, there is an $x\in A_0$.
 Since $x\in H$, it follows by homogeneity that $\vec{B}\restrict (H\cap P_{\kappa_x}x)=\vec{B}^x\restrict H$.
 But, by the definition of $A_0$, and since $\xi_x<\kappa_x$, there is some $X\in P(H\cap P_{\kappa_x}x)\cap \I^{f_\delta(x)}(\Pi^1_{\xi_x}(\kappa_x,x))^+$ which is homogeneous for $\vec{B}^x$, a contradiction. \end{proof}

-We do not know whether Theorem \ref{theorem_strong_ineffable_hierarchy} holds if we replace $\I_\sqsubset$ with $\Ram_\sqsubset$ and $\vec{S}$ with an $(\omega,S,\sqsubset)$-list.
-In fact, it is known that the analogue of Theorem \ref{theorem_strong_ineffable_hierarchy} holds for the one-cardinal ineffable operator, and it is not known whether the corresponding result holds for the single cardinal Ramsey operator.
-See \cite{CodyHoly2021} for a detailed discussion about the problems involved with generalizing Theorem \ref{theorem_strong_ineffable_hierarchy} to the Ramsey operator in the one-cardinal case.
+At the time of writing this article, the authors did not know whether Theorem \ref{theorem_strong_ineffable_hierarchy} holds if we replace $\I_\strsub$ with $\Ram_\strsub$ and $\vec{S}$ with an $(\omega,S,\strsub)$-list.
+In fact, at that time, it was not known whether the corresponding result holds for the single cardinal Ramsey operator.
+See \cite{MR4594301} for a detailed discussion about the problems involved with generalizing Theorem \ref{theorem_strong_ineffable_hierarchy} to the Ramsey operator in the one-cardinal case.
+Since the current article was written, the first author, Lambie-Hanson and Zhang proved theorems analogous to Theorem \ref{theorem_strong_ineffable_hierarchy} for both the single cardinal Ramsey operator and $\Ram_\strsub$ (see \cite[Section 4]{CLHZ2024}).